Vimux/Mainroad/README.md

   single = false # Configure layout for single pages
   # Enable widgets in given order
   widgets = ["search", "recent", "categories", "taglist", "social", "languages"]
+  # alternatively "ddg-search" can be used, to search via DuckDuckGo
+  # widgets = ["ddg-search", "recent", "categories", "taglist", "social", "languages"]

 [Params.widgets]
   recent_num = 5 # Set the number of articles in the "Recent articles" widget